-At first glance, the Q Acoustics M4 soundbar doesn’t exactly look like the stuff of home entertainment dreams: It lacks the glamorous design of many of its 2016 rivals.
-It only manages a 2.1 speaker count at a time when we’re starting to see soundbars now offering 10 channels and Dolby Atmos decoding.
-There’s not an HDMI input/loopthrough in sight.
+Sure the Q Acoustics M4 soundbar doesn’t look like the stuff of home entertainment dreams.
+For starters, it lacks the glamorous design of many of its rivals.
+It also only manages a 2.1 speaker count at a time when soundbars are offering 10 channels and Dolby Atmos decoding.
+There’s not an HDMI input/loopthrough in sight either.

 The £330 ($380 or about AU$530) M4 is a bit of a chunky monkey by modern soundbar standards.
 Its rear sticks out nearly 15cm, and it stands 9cm high - measurements which could potentially make it a no-go zone for some living room set ups.
 It will, after all, protrude a long way from your wall if you decide to hang it up, and it could obscure the bottom of your picture if you own a TV that sits unusually low on its desktop stand.